VolkovBos/jobboard_milestone3/README.md

 ## Testing

 ## Deployment
 03-10-2020  : I had an issue with my credentials appearing in cached Python files/folders.
 So I had to remove the __Pycache__ folder and all history.
-I did this with: git filter-branch --tree-filter 'rm -f __Pycahce__/*' -- --all git push force
+I did this with:<br>
+git filter-branch --tree-filter 'rm -f __Pycahce__/*' -- --all<br>
+git push force

 ## Credits